Rainbow Eagle Dreamer, Founder and Instructor

 Laura is currently enrolled in a correspondence course through the Wise Woman University with Susun Weed, where she is learning the ABC’s of herbalism.
 She is continually deepening her relationship with plant medicine, learning to speak with the plants and listen to them as the elders of the modern world.
 Along with practicing herbalism, she teaches workshops for empowerment, working with ceremony, birth, nourishment, earth awareness, and plant identification.

 Laura is the mother of three boys, who have taught her about her strength as a woman, and also shown her how to dance and sing in the ever-changing dynamic disequilibrium that is life.
 Laura drums, sings, and cooks her way through each day.
 She is always grateful to walk among the magic of nature, which motivates her to inspire others to reconnect with where they came from.
+Laura has her Wilderess First Aid and is CPR certified.

 The Children’s Forest of Central Oregon provides a network of outdoor places and programs dedicated to moving all children along a continuum of learning, exploration, and healthy living through engagement with nature.